-Barbiturates are not a very safe medication even a normal doses.
-Now, you can imagine what could be the consequences of an abuse or overdose.
+Barbiturates are not safe medication even a normal doses.
+Now, it is possible to imagine what could be the consequences of an abuse or barbiturates overdose.

 Barbiturates can be very addictive.
 Notably, the addiction may develop with a normal dose too.
 Therefore, watch for the physical and psychological signs of addiction.
-Then, consult your doctor right away.
+Then, consult a doctor right away.

 Regular use may result in tolerance.
-That is when you need more of it to get high.
-This is can be fatal considering the deaths overdoses have caused.
-Did you know that Barbiturates account for about 33% of all drug-related deaths in the US?
+That is when one needs more to experience the effects.
+This can be fatal considering the deaths overdoses have caused.
+Barbiturates account for about 33% of all drug-related deaths in the US.

-There are so many things you can do to get out of the addiction.
-Remember, the road to recovery starts with you.
+There are so many things one can do to get out of the addiction.
+Remember, the road to recovery starts with one’s desire to get rid of the drug.
 Therefore, do not think anymore, take the first step and good changes will usually follow.
-Seek professional help as your solo efforts may not be enough to defeat your urges.
+Seek professional help as the solo efforts may not be enough to defeat urges.

 Addiction is a chronic disorder that requires a team effort.
-You will need to get it from family, friends and concerned healthcare staffs.
+One will need to get it from family, friends and concerned healthcare staffs.
 A combination of medications and a strong support system often works wonders.
-Presumably, they will help you live a drug-free life.
+Presumably, they will help live a drug-free life.

 Addiction centers should have a qualified team.
 Some of them more than others.
-They will dedicate themselves to provide you all kinds of necessary services.
-They will help you get back to normal life from these Barbiturates effects.
+They will dedicate themselves to provide all kinds of necessary services.
+They will help to get back to normal life from these Barbiturates withdrawal effects.
 The team comprises of well trained and qualified personnel.
 They include physicians, counselors, psychologists, psychiatrists and auxiliary health care staff.
 Notably, they all work together to design addiction treatment plans.
-These will be specific to your personal needs.
+These will be specific to personal needs of a patient.